AdobeDocs/media-analytics.en/help/use-cases/track-scheduled-data.md

    * **Schedule dataset**: Specify the dataset ID of the dataset to which the schedule records are pushed.

-   * **Output media dataset**: Specify the dataset ID of the dataset to which the schedule start events will be saved.
+   * **Output media dataset**: Specify the dataset ID of the dataset to which the schedule start events are saved.

      This dataset ID can be the same dataset ID that is used for the Media dataset.
 If it is a different dataset ID, it should still have the same XDM schema as the Media dataset.